mlflow/mlflow/.github/pull_request_template.md

 - [ ] Java
 - [ ] Python

-### Please add one label to the PR so it can be classified correctly in the release notes.
-Options:
+### How should the PR be classified in the release notes?
+Choose one:

-* `rn/breaking-change` - The PR will be mentioned in the "Breaking Changes" section
+- [ ] `rn/breaking-change` - The PR will be mentioned in the "Breaking Changes" section
-* `rn/none` - No description will be included.
-The PR will be mentioned just by the PR number in the "Small Bugfixes and Documentation Updates" section
+- [ ] `rn/none` - No description will be included.
+The PR will be mentioned only by the PR number in the "Small Bugfixes and Documentation Updates" section
-* `rn/feature` - A new user-facing feature worth mentioning in the release notes
+- [ ] `rn/feature` - A new user-facing feature worth mentioning in the release notes
-* `rn/bug-fix` - A user-facing bug fix worth mentioning in the release notes
+- [ ] `rn/bug-fix` - A user-facing bug fix worth mentioning in the release notes
-* `rn/documentation` - A user-facing documentation change worth mentioning in the release notes
+- [ ] `rn/documentation` - A user-facing documentation change worth mentioning in the release notes